iritter/ChatNetwork/README.md

-# Confession Wall
+# Confession Wall Project

 Welcome to the **Confession Wall Project**! 🚀

 This project aims to create a **distributed chat network**.
-Our channel provides a unique and anonymous **confession wall**, where users can post confessions, react to others, and engage in discussions while ensuring a safe and moderated environment.
+Our channel provides a unique and anonymous **confession wall**, where users can post confessions, react to others, and comment to open a discussion while ensuring a safe and moderated environment.

 ---